 Remember how we said basic SEO updates could be a refresh?
 Too many of them in an audit can also indicate that you need a redesign.

 If your site has multiple technical SEO issues with the code, or with mobile usability, this is best addressed with a website redesign.
 That’s because a newly crafted site should have clean code that’s built to address SEO standards, while editing all of your clunky old code in attempt to get it up to par might be too big an ask for any developer.

 We test all of our redesigned sites on multiple devices, and check Google Search Console after launch to ensure that they look great and perform well on desktop, mobile, and tablet.
 The same is true of accessibility – it can be much harder to address site-wide accessibility issues on an old site than to have a new one built upon those standards.

 Getting ready for a redesign?
 Here’s a handy website redesign content strategy checklist!

-A redesign sounds like a heavy undertaking, and it is.
-But your business will benefit from improved rankings through quality and performance signals, leaps in growth through increased traffic and conversions, and even brand awareness thanks to improvements to your brand storytelling.
+A full redesign sounds like a heavy undertaking, and it is.
+But your business will benefit in so many ways, from improved traffic and conversions to happier customers all around.

 If you’re continuously monitoring and analyzing your data, you can make smaller, more frequent, changes and see significantly stronger performance as a result.